First-Year Curriculum

 Refines and builds on the skills covered in Trial Practice or Lawyering Skills by using more complex civil and criminal problems and files developed by the National Institute for Trial Advocacy for training the more experienced trial advocate.
 Special emphasis will be placed on the development of a case theory and the choosing of an appropriate case theme for the more complex case.
 Covers use of demonstrative evidence, including photographs, charts, white boards, overheads, videos, and computer simulations.
 Enrollment limited.
 While both civil and criminal problems will be used in the class, special emphasis is placed upon civil litigation and trying a complex civil case.

-• LAWE 633 Estate and Gift Taxation
+• LAWE 633 Estate And Gift Taxation

 Units: 2-3